Alternative Browser Alliance

 - We can't recommend Chrome anymore because (a) it's no longer an "alternative" in any sense and (b) Google is leveraging its dominant market share to shore up their advertising market share.

 For further recommendations and other reading about web browsers, privacy, and user control vs. surveillance-as-a-business-model, check out some of these resources:

 - EFF's write-up on FLoC, Google's proposed (as of 2021) user-tracking replacement for third-party cookies that somehow manages to be even worse than what it replaces.
 Vivaldi's statement is also worth reading.

 - AlternativeTo: Google Chrome

-- ExpressVPN: Best web browsers for security and privacy in 2021
+- ExpressVPN: Best web browsers for security and privacy

 - Clean up the Web!